Unit XI. Healing

 Things are on too even a keel.
 There is no longer the roller coaster

 ride of ups and downs in temperament.
-It may even feel boring for a
+It may even feel boring for

-can see how devastating an effect the discord was having on your life.
+you can see how devastating an effect the discord was having on your life.

 Peace and harmony now become a way of life and provide a context for spiritual